THU-luvision/OmniSeg3D/README.md

    * (optional) other cunstomized folders for poses, depth

 ### Data Sample
-We provide some data sample (replica_room_0, 360_counter, llff_flower), you can download them from this [link](https://drive.google.com/drive/folders/1e7eCume6solK8NuesWdFe9vabVmA9YYX?usp=sharing).
+We provide some [data sample (replica_room_0, 360_counter, llff_flower)](https://drive.google.com/drive/folders/1e7eCume6solK8NuesWdFe9vabVmA9YYX?usp=sharing), you can download them for model trainning.

 ## Training

-We recommand two-stage training strategy for stable convergence, which means we train for **color and density field** first and then for **semantic field**.
+We recommend a two-stage training strategy for stable convergence, which means we train for **color and density field** first and then for **semantic field**.

 * Stage1: color and density field optimization
 ```bash